Frequently Asked Questions

 Adult 41 & up

-All events will be separated into MALE and FEMALE with the exception of Team Forms Divisions.
+Events will be separated into MALE and FEMALE with the exception of Team Forms Divisions.

 What are the age divisions for breaking divisions?